lwang2-godaddy/personal-ai-web/docs/security/USER_DATA_ISOLATION.md

 ## Executive Summary

-This document describes the **multi-layered security architecture** that prevents users from accessing each other's personal data in the PersonalAI system.
+This document describes the **multi-layered security architecture** that prevents users from accessing each other's personal data in the SirCharge system.
 The system uses **defense-in-depth** with mandatory userId filtering at every layer.

 **Security Status:** 🟢 **SECURE** - No vulnerabilities detected in user data isolation.